whan291223/e_commercce_frontend/PLAN.md

 On Admin Page
 - Remove Category
 - Remove Product
+- Create product -> add image
+- Edit Product -> add image

 On Customer Page
 - Items name should not be duplicate
-- Item should have pic
+- Item should have pic // on going
+|-
+|
 - how buyer can buy

-login page for customer
+On login page
+- if user go to customer or admin route it should route to login page first
+- customer should see the product first and when buy need to login

+Image Handler
--
+- image size

-How to update total items in realtime without shutdowm the web site?